Canvas Recording User Manual (SDK version requirement >= 3.3.0)¶

 - Record once at the end of a game level

-- Record once before whiteboard save
+- Record once before saving a whiteboard

 - Record once after signature confirmation